diegoldn/hackintosh-project/README.md

     1. Random system stuttering/lag from time to time.
 It's rare but it happens.
 For 1-3 secs everything stops and then gets back to normality.

+    2. Ducky Mecha Mini USB Keyboard sometimes blocks and only one RGB line is lit.
+After reading a bit this is Ducky's problem and can be solved with firmware.
+To get it back to life I just unplug/plug the cable and everything goes fine for hours.

-    2. Although VT-D is enabled in BIOS, OSX doesn't recognizes it.
+    3. Although VT-D is enabled in BIOS, OSX doesn't recognizes it.

     NOTE: Parallels and VirtualBox work but Docker Desktop not.
 So if you're a Docker user prepare to use Docker Machine.